-Gone But Not Forgotten: Closed Sonoma County Restaurants We Miss
+Closed Sonoma County Restaurants We Miss

 The Pullman Kitchen, Santa Rosa: This Railroad Square eatery closed in August 2019 due to losing its lease after five years in business serving up seasonal Californian cuisine.
 Estero Cafe owners Samantha and Ryan Ramey opened up their second venture, Americana, in the former Pullman Kitchen space on Santa Rosa’s Fifth Street.
 (Beth Schlanker/The Press Democrat)

 Flying Goat Coffee, Santa Rosa & Healdsburg: Two of three Flying Goat Coffee locations closed in 2020, with Black Oak Coffee Roasters taking its spot on Center Street in Healdsburg and plant-based eatery The Branch Line taking up residence in the Santa Rosa Railroad Square location.
-Visitors can still enjoy specialty coffee and delectable, fudgy goat bars to-go at Flying Goat’s second Healdsburg location at 419 Center St. (Beth Schlanker/The Press Democrat)
+Visitors can still enjoy specialty coffee and pastries at Flying Goat’s two Healdsburg locations at 419 Center St. and 300 Center St. (Beth Schlanker/The Press Democrat)

 The Whole Pie, Santa Rosa: This cheery, pie-focused bakeshop, owned and operated by Trishia Davis, closed early in the pandemic.
 Whether you craved a decadent dessert pie or a meaty, savory hand pie, Davis' pie shop always delivered.
 Cafe Citti took its place on Fourth Street serving up classic Italian dishes.
 (John Burgess/The Press Democrat